sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ## Gapminder

-The gapminder study collected data on GDP and life expectancy over time for a bunch of countries.
-In the gapminder_by_country you see all of the countries with their GDP data.
+The gapminder study collected data on GDP and life expectancy over time for many countries.
+In the gapminder_by_country directory you see all of the files for countries with GDP data.
 Let's look at one of them.

 # Output